DexxDing/Throw-Away-Projects/FunctionalHilbert/README.md

 # Functional Hilbert
-This is basic haskell realization of hilbert curve.
+This is basic haskell realization of hilbert curve, using Diagrams package.
 Has coloured and non coloured drawing function.

 ### This is basically whole code for calculating hilbert curve: